ogdenpm/disktools/doc/disktools.md

 As noted this tool processes a .IMD or a .IMG file that contains an ISIS disk image.

-If the image format corresponds to ISIS I, ISIS II and ISIS PDS disk, It  extracts the content and creates a recipe file corresponding to the content.
+If the image format corresponds to an ISIS I / II / III or ISIS PDS disk, It  extracts the content and creates a recipe file corresponding to the content.
 The  recipe format is documented in [recipe](recipe.md).

 Otherwise it assumes the disk is an ISIS IV or iRMX disk and if successful  , it extracts content and provides an \_\_log\_\_ file that describes the content